MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification

-We obtain five sets of RNA-seq samples by mixing the six hESC samples in the informative group with other samples in different combinations (Table \ref{tab:sample}).
-Because MSIQ has the best performance among all the three non-oracle MSIQ-based estimation methods (MSIQ, MSIQa and MSIQp) in the simulation studies in Section \ref{sec:simu}, we only use MSIQ in the real data studies.
-We compare MSIQ with direct averaging (AVG) and pooling (POOL) on these five sets of real RNA-seq samples to estimate the isoform proportions in the informative group (hESC).
-We consider MSIQ's estimated isoform proportions $\hat{\bm \alpha}^{\text{MSIQ}}$ on set 1 as the standard, because set 1 only contains the six hESC samples.
-Then the estimation results of MSIQ, AVG and POOL on sets 2 to 5 are compared with this standard, and REE rates are calculated accordingly.
+We obtain five sets of RNA-seq samples by mixing the six hESC samples in the consistent group with other samples in different combinations (Table \ref{tab:sample}).
+Because MSIQ has the best performance among all the three non-oracle MSIQ-based estimation methods (\ww{i.e.,} MSIQ, MSIQa and MSIQp) in the simulation studies in Section \ref{sec:simu}, we only consider MSIQ \ww{and not MSIQa or MSIQp} in the real data studies.
+We compare MSIQ with direct averaging (AVG) and pooling (POOL) on these five sets of real RNA-seq samples to estimate the isoform proportions in the consistent group (hESC).
+We also consider three previously developed methods for single RNA-seq samples \ww{(i.e., Cufflinks, MISO and iReckon)} in this comparison.
+For Cufflinks, we use both the averaging (Cuffa) and the pooling (Cuffp) approach to calculate the isoform \ww{proportions}.
+For MISO and iReckon, pooling is not a feasible approach due to \ww{the} extremely large memory \ww{requirements when analyzing} a merged RNA-seq sample with a huge size, so we only consider the averaging approach.
+When evaluating the above seven methods, we consider each method's estimates on set 1 as the standards, because set 1 only contains the six hESC samples (\ww{i.e.,} the consistent group).
+The estimation results of MSIQ, AVG, POOL, Cuffa, Cuffp, MISO and iReckon on sets 2 \ww{through} 5 are compared with their own standard on set 1, and REE rates are calculated accordingly.